Food Health Social Issues

 The likelihood of soy causing a “feminization” effect in male breast tissue, under anything like normal consumption patterns, is rare to non-existent.
 Numerous studies have shown that there’s no rise in estrogen levels among men who consume soy foods, nor is there an effect on testosterone levels.
 A 2010 meta-analysis of 15 placebo-controlled studies concluded that “neither soy foods nor isoflavone supplements alter the measures of bioavailable testosterone concentrations in men.”

 If anything, dairy products are more likely to contain hormones that could cause breast growth in men.
-Dairy products contain exogenous estrogen, which has been found to reduce secretion of testosterone in men.
+Dairy products are known to contain exogenous estrogen, which has been found to reduce the secretion of testosterone in men.
 It makes sense, if you think about it, that the milk from a lactating mammal would have an impact on human hormone balance.
-Especially when you consider that many dairy cows receive hormones to increase their milk production.
+Especially when you consider that many dairy cows are given hormones to increase their milk production.

 The Truth: